 IP TAKE: This funder prioritizes grantmaking in the Los Angeles area.
 The foundation does not have a website, and provides no clear guidelines for grant seekers.

-PROFILE: Robert A. Iger grew up in New York and attended Ithaca College.
+PROFILE: The Iger Bay Foundation is the charitable organization of Walt Disney Company CEO Robert Iger and his wife, television journalist Willow Bay.
+Iger grew up in New York and attended Ithaca College.
 In the 1970s, he joined ABC.
 Today, Iger serves as chairman and CEO of the Walt Disney Company.
 Willow Bay is a veteran television journalist, digital news editor, and director of Annenberg School of Journalism at University of Southern California.

 The Iger Bay Foundation does not provide a clear avenue for getting in touch with the couple but below is an address

 601 Delaware Ave., 2nd Fl.